Key takeaways:

 After collecting your sample, use the prepaid packaging to send the kit back to Labcorp.

-Pixel is not a rapid test.
+Pixel isn’t a rapid test.
 This test uses a technique called “reverse-transcription polymerase chain reaction,” or RT-PCR.
 PCR tests are typically very good at detecting infection.
 They use RNA to identify the genetic material of a virus in a sample.
-With multi-analyte panels, the PCR test looks for a match with the coronavirus (SARS-CoV-2, or COVID), influenza A or B (flu), and RSV.
+With multi-analyte panels, the PCR test looks for a match with the following:

 Once Labcorp receives your sample, it takes about 1 to 2 days to get your results.

-If your results come back positive, it means that the viral genetic material was detected in your sample.
-Because the COVID, flu, and RSV combination test is a PCR test, it’s very unlikely to test positive and not have the infection (a false positive).
+A “positive” result means the test detected viral genetic material in your sample.
+This means you have COVID, the flu, or RSV.
+The COVID, flu, and RSV combination test is a PCR test.
+So, it’s very unlikely that you’ll test positive and not have the infection (a false positive).

 You can order the test directly from the manufacturer’s website.
-It’s known as an “on-demand” test, which means that you don’t need a prescription from your healthcare professional to order the test.
+It’s known as an “on-demand” test, which means that you don’t need a prescription from a healthcare professional to order the test.

 This test currently costs $129.
-Labcorp does not bill health insurance for their on-demand tests.
-You will need to pay the $129 cost upfront.
+Labcorp doesn’t bill health insurance for its on-demand tests.
+You’ll need to pay the $129 cost upfront.
 Then, you can work with your benefits provider to figure out if and how you could be reimbursed.

 If you have a health savings account (HSA), you may be able to use those funds to cover the cost of the at-home test.
 To figure out if the combination test is an eligible expense, work with your benefits provider.

-It can be difficult to tell the difference between COVID, the flu, and respiratory syncytial virus (RSV) based on symptoms alone.
+It can be difficult to tell the difference between COVID, the flu, and RSV based on symptoms alone.
 Testing is important because treatments for different viruses can vary.
 You can now test at home for all three with an FDA-authorized combination kit.
-You can order this test online without a prescription from your healthcare professional.
+You can order this test online without a prescription from a healthcare professional.

-Centers for Disease Control and Prevention. (n.d.).
-Variant proportions.
+Centers for Disease Control and Prevention.
+(2025).
+Types of COVID-19 treatment.

 Labcorp. (n.d.).
 COVID-19 + flu + RSV test home collection kit.